 Author: Shane Lambert

-I left Jasper via the Yellowhead Highway at daybreak.
-I was only about 30 kilometers into this trip when I spotted a hitchhiker in the distance on my side of the road.
-As I neared this person, I realized that the individual was a young woman.
+I was only about 30 kilometres into my trip when I spotted a hitchhiker in the distance on my side of the road.
+At first, I couldn’t tell much about this person but as I neared her I realized that she was a young woman.
 That fact and her location in a remote area both got me thinking.

-I couldn’t help but wonder how she had arrived at such a desolate point on the highway, especially at such an early hour.
+I couldn’t help but wonder how she had arrived at such a desolate point on the highway, especially at such an early hour in the morning.
 She couldn’t, I thought, have walked there from the nearest hotel and, in my mind, that meant that she must have exited a vehicle near where she stood.

-With that assumed, I considered it relevant that there wasn’t an intersection near this stretch of highway.
+With that assumed, I considered it relevant for figuring out the mystery at hand that there wasn’t an intersection near this stretch of highway.
 It meant that the hitchhiker’s former driver could not have executed a turn, one that could have terminated the two parties’ shared route.
 Whoever her previous driver was seemed to carry on west while simply leaving this west-traveling passenger behind.

-She was slender, she appeared to be about 21 years old, she carried a large red backpack, and she had a scared look on her flushed face.
+The young woman was slender, she appeared to be about 21 years old, she carried a large red backpack, and I noted a scared look on her flushed face when I drove by her.
 Despite some annoyance with the situation, I resolved that I would act extra nice to her given that I was a stocky man in my late twenties.

 When I leaned over to the passenger-side window to lower it, I looked at her reflection in the side-door mirror.
 At this point, I saw her pause as she approached my car.
 Then, in a few fleeting seconds, the young woman both took a picture of my vehicle’s rear with her cell phone’s camera and then carried on walking.